Applications

 Naming

-For cloud application connections, users can decide the name of the schema in the first step of the integration.
-This will become the name of the integration and we will load every table from the integration into this schema.
-You cannot, however, decide the name of tables.
+For application connectors, you can specify a name for the schema in the first step of the connector setup.
+This will become the name of the connector, and we will load every table from the source into this schema.
+You cannot, however, specify table and column names.
 Fivetran will auto-generate these names from the names of corresponding objects.
-When we name your tables, we follow these conventions:
+See our Naming Conventions documentation for the details about the naming conventions we use when generating the table and column names.

-Depending on whether an API allows you to do it, we give you the option of not syncing specific tables with Fivetran.
-This can be done on the Dashboard while you are integrating.
+Depending on whether an API allows you to do it, we give you the option of not syncing specific tables or columns with Fivetran.
+You can block columns on the Schema tab of your dashboard.

 Updating data

-If data in the source changes (e.g. you add new columns, custom fields, or change a data type) Fivetran automatically detects and persists these schema changes into your destination.
-After the initial load of data, Fivetran pulls updates of new or changed data from the source.
-To make these incremental updates, Fivetran maintains an internal set of progress cursors for every table that we sync.
+If data in the source changes (e.g., you add new columns, custom fields, or change a data type), Fivetran automatically detects and persists these schema changes into your destination.
+After the initial sync, Fivetran incrementally pulls updates of new or changed data from the source.
+To make these incremental syncs, Fivetran maintains an internal set of progress cursors for every table that we sync.
 Fivetran only records successful progress to the cursors when an update is successfully loaded into the destination.
 This provides an air-tight handoff between syncs so that no data is ever missed.
-Because of this Fivetran's system is extremely tolerant to service interruptions.
-If there is an interruption in service, such as your destination being compromised, after your destination is live again (even days or weeks later) Fivetran will automatically resume syncing exactly where it left off.
+Because of this, our system is extremely tolerant to service interruptions.
+If there is an interruption in service, such as your destination being compromised, after your destination is live again (even days or weeks later), Fivetran will automatically resume syncing exactly where it left off.

-For most cloud application connections, Fivetran performs a change data capture (CDC) strategy for pulling changes from the service API.
-The specific column that Fivetran uses to track the CDC varies for individual service, but is often based on a last modified data column.
-Because Fivetran does not receive every change that a row has, but only the deltas of a changed row between syncs, Fivetran does not support a snapshotting of the data, but rather supports a model of Eventual Consistency.
+For most application connectors, Fivetran performs a change data capture (CDC) strategy for pulling changes from the service API.
+The specific column that Fivetran uses to track the CDC varies for individual services, but is often based on a last modified data column.
+Because Fivetran does not receive every change to a row, but only the deltas of a changed row between syncs, we don't support a snapshotting of the data.
+Rather, Fivetran supports a model of Eventual Consistency.

-By default, cloud integrations sync all new and modified data every 15 minutes.
-Depending on the size of each update, it may take slightly longer.
-In that case, the integration will update at the next 15 minute interval, i.e.
+By default, application connectors sync all new and modified data every 6 hours.
+Depending on the size of each update, it may take longer.
+In that case, the next sync will at the next 6 hours interval, that is:

-In integrations where the API supports it, we create an extra column in each table:
+in soft delete mode, for connectors where the API supports it, we create an extra column in each table.
+This column is named